Eligibility for financial aid

 - If you are enrolling directly in a college or university abroad and will not be billed by a U.S. organization or institution of higher learning, all aid funds will be released to you to pay your billed expenses.
 Before any funds are released, you must fill out and sign an SFS form acknowledging your responsibility to use the funds for your educational expenses.

 Financial aid funds are only released on or after the first day of Yale’s fall or spring term, even if your program begins before that date.
 It is your responsibility to pay any deposit required in advance of your study-abroad term.
 Financial aid funds cannot be released to pay deposits or airfare expenses prior to the start of Yale’s term, unless exceptional need exists.
 If you have such an exceptional case, you must submit a written request for an advance of funds to the attention of Nicole DePaola in Student Financial Services.

 The quickest and most convenient way to receive funds from your student account is by direct deposit to your personal checking account with a bank located in the United States.
 To set up direct deposit to your U.S. bank account, log in to Student Information Systems (SIS), select the Student Accounts menu, then select Direct Deposit Authorization.

 Because some institutions need assurance that you will have aid forthcoming to cover some or all of your costs, you should submit a copy of your current award letter to them.
 If additional confirmation of your financial need and award is required, please provide Student Financial Services with your institution’s form.

-If you are approved by Yale to study abroad through the Year or Term Abroad program, you will continue to be an enrolled Yale student during your term(s) away, and your student loan(s) will automatically remain in a deferment status.
+If you have been approved by Yale to study abroad for credit in a Year or Term Abroad program, you will continue to be an enrolled Yale student during your term(s) away, and your student loan(s) will automatically remain in a deferment status.
 However, if you take a leave of absence to study abroad, you will not be considered an enrolled Yale student during your term(s) away, and you will begin any grace period or enter repayment on your loan(s).